onap/sdc/docs/configuration.rst

     # Titan configuration file location
     titanCfgFile: /var/lib/jetty/config/catalog-be/titan.properties

-    # Does titan holds the persistency data in memory
+    # Does titan holds the persistence data in memory
     titanInMemoryGraph: false

     # The timeout for titan to lock on an object in a transaction